 Proofreading can make or break a book.
-Grammar, spelling, and punctuation mistakes can be the difference between a reader finishing a book, providing a five star review, and reading other books by the same author.
-Proofreading should be the final step following editing and copy editing and should never be skipped or skimped.
-After the blood, sweat, and tears it took to create your story make sure you send it to your readers ready and in its cleanest copy.
+Grammar, spelling, and punctuation mistakes can be the difference between a reader finishing a book and providing a review or a DNF or a bad review.
+After the blood, sweat, and tears it took to create your story make sure you send it to your readers ready.

 I believe a well written, edited, proofread book will sell better and garner more attention.
 Attention is everything in the self publishing world.
 Thus, worth the cost.
 Any cost.